 Your home could be keeping secrets from you – dangerous secrets.

 Each year, electrical problems cause 26,100 home fires and $1 billion in damage, according to the U.S. Fire Administration.
-The majority of those electrical fires resulting from “fixed wiring” like faulty outlets and old wiring.
+The majority of those electrical fires resulting from “fixed wiring” are like faulty outlets and old wiring.

 But these problems often go unnoticed by homeowners for years because they are hidden within the walls of their home.